Am I eligible?

 To enter the K Blundell Trust you must use the same form and fill out the sections asking for your date of birth and nationality.
 You must also send your most recently published book to the Society of Authors for the assessors to read.
 This can be attached to your application as a PDF or posted to our London offices at “K Blundell Trust, Prizes Department, 24 Bedford Row, London, WC1R 4EH”.
 Please note we are unable to return hard copies of books sent to us as part of your application.

-Please note the fund is currently closed and will reopen in 2023.
+Please note the fund is currently closed and will reopen on 23 January 2023.

 If I am unsuccessful, when can I next reapply?